 Over half the world’s population are on some form of social media, making it the easiest way for musicians to distribute their music and content, engaging an audience like they never could have before.
 To be able to promote an artist on social media is difficult as people don’t enter Instagram or Twitter to listen to music, their aim is to scroll and take in short form content that’s extremely engaging but doesn’t require them to be taken to another platform such as Spotify.

 Therefore, music marketing has now become more creative as in the past, music PR companies would just need to be imaginative with an angle that the media would pick up but now, they also need to create an ongoing angle for an artist’s social media.
-This angle is the theme in which an artist creates their content around and will be what draws in an audience and can lead to an artist blowing up overnight.
+This angle is the theme which an artist creates their content around and this is what draws in an audience and can lead to an artist blowing up overnight.

 Alongside the content itself, social media advertising has become increasingly necessary for musicians as the organic reach of these platforms is getting less and less every day.
 Therefore, understanding every social media platform and its algorithms, taking advantage of them to grow an artist is essential in this digital era, making music marketing comparable to digital marketing companies who focus on content, social media and online marketing techniques.